What is Model Context Protocol (MCP)? A Guide for Product Managers

 - PII protection.

-This framing is important: MCP doesn't solve AI safety in full, but it makes integrations production-ready instead of prototype-only.
+This framing is important: MCP doesn't solve AI safety in full, but it makes integrations production-grade instead of prototype-only by constraining how the model can act on external systems.

 👉 Tip for PMs: If legal/security teams hesitate, start with a read-only toolset.
 Add write actions (e.g. updateDeal__) later, once audit trails and reviews are in place.